mantidproject/mantid/docs/source/algorithms/ReflectometryILLConvertToQ-v1.rst

 Description
 -----------

-This algorithm is the last step in ILL's reflectometry reduction workflow.
+This algorithm is the last step in ILL's TOF specular reflectometry reduction workflow.
 Its main purpose it convert a reflectivity workspace from wavelength to momentum transfer.
 This is achieved by :ref:`ReflectometryMomentumTransfer <algm-ReflectometryMomentumTransfer>` which also computes the :math:`Q_{z}` resolution.
 Further, histogrammed *InputWorkspace* is converted to point data by :ref:`ConvertToPointData <algm-ConvertToPointData>` and, optionally, the points are grouped according to the :math:`Q_{z}` resolution.

 The diagram below shows the workflow of this algorithm: